Building Bridges Program

 - Poll your students/members for questions before the visit.

-- Encourage your students/members to continue dialogue outside of the session.
+- Encourage your students/members to continue dialog outside of the session.

 What Have Participants Said About the Program?